Register your Information for Free Stone Samples Sent Express to You!

 • Quartzite: Very similar in strength to granite and boasts stunning veining for a luxurious look.
 It is a great option for those who enjoy the marble aesthetic but want a more durable stone.

 Important Note: Proper sealing is vital to maximise stain resistance and enhance longevity even with durable stone.
-It’s also recommended that pets’ nails be trimmed regularly to minimize the risk of scratching.
+It’s also recommended that pets’ nails be trimmed regularly to minimise the risk of scratching.

 Benefits of Stone Flooring for Pet Owners